Peter V. Hodson

 - Toxicological significance of chemical metabolism

-- Polynuclear aromatic hydrocarbons, complex mixtures
+- Polynuclear aromatic hydrocarbons (PAH), complex mixtures of PAH

 - Transfer of sediment mercury through aquatic food webs in the St. Lawrence River.